 The Journey

 We want to briefly speak on what this scripture means to us and how it has impacted our walk with Christ.
-For us, hearing this message was a sobering moment that urgently and radically changed the course of our lives.
-However, completely coming out of the spiritual Babylonian system didn't occur all at once, it has been a process of transformation that is still taking place today.
+For us, hearing this message was a very sobering moment that urgently and radically changed the course of our lives.
+However, completely coming out of the Spiritual Babylonian system didn't occur all at once.
+It has been a process of ongoing transformation that is still taking place today.

-We already knew that Halloween was evil, but the Lord opened our eyes to other pagan rituals such as Christmas and Easter.
+We already knew that Halloween was evil, but the LORD opened our eyes to other pagan rituals such as Christmas and Easter.
 I’ll never forget the moment Rebekah began to urgently purge our home of all the Easter decorations we had, along with anything else that we learned had symbolism linked to pagan god worship.
-I go into the reason why we no longer participate in Christmas and Easter, among other traditions of men in my blog post titled: “Come Out of her My People.”
+I go into the reason why we no longer participate in Christmas and Easter, among other worldly practices and Traditions of Men in my blog post titled: “Come Out of her My People.”
 Needless to say, this journey has led us down a path of unlearning the ways of this world’s system and reexamining the truth of God’s word.

 Walking in the Spirit